MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 # PRIVACY POLICY

-This Privacy Policy is to explain how Lone Fisher Games (hereinafter "Lone Fisher Games" or “we”) collects, uses, and shares your personal information while you play the games provided by Lone Fisher Games (“Services”).
+This Privacy Policy is to explain how Lone Fisher Games (hereinafter "Lone Fisher Games" or "we") collects, uses, and shares your personal information while you play the games provided by Lone Fisher Games ("Services").

-You acknowledge and agree that Lone Fisher Games reserves the right to update, modify or revise this Privacy Policy at any time, by publishing an updated version to the website located at [https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/](https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/) .
-The updated Terms of Use or Privacy Policy come into force immediately upon being published on [https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/](https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/) .
+You acknowledge and agree that Lone Fisher Games reserves the right to update, modify or revise this Privacy Policy at any time, by publishing an updated version to the website located at [http://lonefishergames.policy.github.io/](http://lonefishergames.policy.github.io/) .
+The updated Terms of Use or Privacy Policy come into force immediately upon being published on [http://lonefishergames.policy.github.io/](http://lonefishergames.policy.github.io/) .
 You are advised to check the website from time to time for notices concerning such updates.

 By using any Lone Fisher Games Services you agree to the collection and use of your personal information in accordance with this Privacy Policy.
 If you do not agree to the terms of this Privacy Policy, please do not provide us with any information and do not use the Services.